Sacramento Dog Bite Lawyer

 If you or a loved one have been bitten by a dog, secure the injury advocacy

-you need from The Law Office of Michael R. Loewen.
+The Law Office of Michael R. Loewen.
 Call today for a

 complimentary consultation.
 We are committed to

-aggressively and effectively serving our clients, utilizing our years of personal injury law advocacy
+aggressively and effectively serving our clients, utilizing our years of personal injury

-experience on your behalf.
+law advocacy experience on your behalf.